Sanjeevan1998/ml-ops-project/README.md

 - **Automation and CI/CD**: **GitHub Actions** will be triggered on code commits, running tests and building **Docker** images. **ArgoCD** will then deploy the new versions to our **Kubernetes cluster**.
 - **Staged Deployment**: We will have three distinct environments (**staging, canary, production**) for gradual rollout of changes.
 - **Cloud-Native Principles**: Our application will be designed as a collection of **Docker containers**, with each component (models, APIs, data pipelines) deployed as a separate **microservice**.

-## Deployment and Execution

-The Product is a Cloud Native application which can be bootstapped in multiple phases.
-The Development & Operations Lifecycle of the Product is distributed as follows.
-The Project can be launched on Trovi as [Legal AI - NLP CaseLaw Identifier](https://chameleoncloud.org/experiment/share/a49b98c4-fb07-41f0-a045-dd68735b7dc3)

-- **Boostrapping Phase** : In this Phase we will be setting up the initial Infrastructure which is defined as IaaC using Terraform Scripts and Ansible Playbooks
-- **Development Phase** : In this Phase we train the initial Model and also we evaluate our base performance we use GPU Machines and train Models using Ray Clusters.
-- **Runtime Phase** : In Runtime we Monitor the Performance of our Model where we Check for the Performance of the Model also monitor the model for Data drift
-- **Update Phase** : Once in the Runtime Phase if we observe issues or have bugs with our model or need to add new features we start back in the retraining phase where we make modifications to the existing model and then take the model till Production following a Staged Deployment
-- **End Phase** : In End Phase we shut down all our systems gracefully ensuring all consumed Chameleon Cloud Resources are released

 ## Data pipeline